IBAX-io/documentation/docs/reference/api2.md

 - `name`

-    > Page name or menu name with ecosystem ID in the format `@ecosystem_id%%page_name%`, for example
+    > Page name or menu name with ecosystem ID in the format `@ecosystem_id%%page_name%`, for example:
+    >
     > `@1main_page`.
+    >
-    > If no ecosystem ID is included, then search for the current ecosystem page or menu by default
+    > If no ecosystem ID is included, then search for the current ecosystem page or menu by default.

 ``` text
 POST